 - Emotional headlines and subtitles that spark curiosity.

-- Progressive content reveals to build tension.
+- Progressive content reveal to build suspense.

 - Interactive elements that support the story (e.g., scroll animations, microinteractions).